robvanson/akouste/README.md

 - Minimalistic [Audiotest experiment](https://robvanson.github.io/akouste/akousteCreate.html?ExperimentAcronym=Audiotest)
   test full chain from local stimulus files to audible audio

-For the experiments to work with local audio, *JavaScript* and *Third-party cookies* should be allowed (Chrome, Edge and derived browsers), or *cross-site tracking* should be allowed (ie, *not* prevented, Safari).
+For the experiments to work with local audio in a web browser, *JavaScript* and *Third-party cookies* should be allowed (Chrome, Edge and derived browsers), or *cross-site tracking* should be allowed (ie, *not* prevented, Safari).
 Firefox and derived browsers seem to work in most settings.
 Using *akoúste* with Internet Explorer (IE) does not work.

 ## What you get